Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Molendinar has 22 active public transport stops operating currently.
+Molendinar has 22 active public transport stops.
 These are served by buses along five different routes.
-The total weekly passenger trips facilitated by these routes is 588.
+The total number of weekly passenger trips is 588.

-Residents' access to transport is rated as good, with an average distance of 299 meters to the nearest stop.
-Service frequency across all routes averages 84 trips per day, which translates to approximately 26 weekly trips per individual stop.
+Residents have good access to these stops, with an average distance of 299 meters to the nearest one.
+On average, there are 84 trips per day across all routes, which equals about 26 weekly trips per stop.

 Frequently Asked Questions - Transport